iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 Just compare it yourself I want state too much about it anymore.

-And let's just assume thatwe have the solutions for the equation now, and more details about the Bessel's function is not covering here.[^2]:
+And let's just assume that we have the solutions for the equation now, and more details about the Bessel's function is not covering here.[^2]:

 ---
 ### **The Hidden Boundary Conditions**